aws-amplify/amplify-cli/packages/amplify-velocity-template/README.md

 Compatible with all modern browsers.
 You can try [test case](http://git.shepherdwind.com/velocity.js/runner/tests.html) in your browser to test it.

-For other lower version browsers, you need have those polyfill function.
+For other lower version browsers, you need have those polyfill functions:

 1. Array.prototype map, forEach, some, filter, every, indexOf
 2. Date.now